 The global alpha-amylase baking enzyme market size was USD 255.1 million in 2015.
 The increasing importance of enzymes in bread making to provide numerous features including excellent color texture, dough improvement, and continued softness is expected to remain a favorable factor over the next eight years.

 Alpha-amylase is a protein hydrolysis enzyme, which is used for hydrolyzing alpha bonds of polysaccharides and increasing the yield of glucose and maltose.
 The product finds application in bakery goods, animal feed, biofuels, sugar products, detergents, breweries, and laboratory research.
 Bakery manufacturers use these enzymes to increase the yeast yield and impart good texture during the formulation of the finished product.

 Growing bakery products market in the developed markets of the U.S. and Canada in light of new product launches by Kellogg Company and Grupo Bimbo is expected to remain a key driving factor over the next eight years.

-Growing demand for convenience foods in emerging markets of China and India on account of rising expenditure by fast food manufacturers including McDonalds in brand advertising is expected to promote the manufacturing practices in baked goods.
-As a result, the protein hydrolysis enzymes, particularly alpha-amylase, is projected to find application in the bakery industry of the countries mentioned above.
+Growing demand for convenience foods in emerging markets of China and India on account of rising expenditure by fast-food manufacturers including McDonald's in brand advertising is expected to promote the manufacturing practices in baked goods.
+As a result, the protein hydrolysis enzymes, particularly alpha-amylase, are projected to find application in the bakery industry of the countries mentioned above.

 U.S. Alpha-amylase baking enzyme revenue, by application, 2013 - 2024 (USD Thousand)